Giacinto Scoles

-Giacinto Scoles (2 April 1935 – 24 September 2024) was an Italian-American chemist and physicist who was best known for his pioneering development of molecular beam methods for the study of weak van der Waals forces between atoms, molecules, and surfaces.
-He developed the cryogenic bolometer as a universal detector of atomic and molecule beams that not only can detect a small flux of molecules, but also responds to the internal energy of the molecules.
+Giacinto Scoles (2 April 1935 – 24 September 2024) was an Italian-American chemist and physicist.
+He is known for developing molecular beam methods for the study of weak van der Waals forces between atoms, molecules, and surfaces.
+He developed the cryogenic bolometer as a universal detector of atomic and molecule beams thatcan detect a small flux of molecules and respond to their internal energy.
 This is the basis for the optothermal spectroscopy technique which Scoles and others have used to obtain very high signal-to noise and high resolution ro-vibrational spectra.